Pyrenean Mountain Dog: History

-In the early 1930s the Pyrenean Mountain Dog was exported to North America, where it is known as the Great Pyrenees and became a favourite in the show ring in both Canada and the United States.
-In 1935, the American Kennel Club adopted a new breed standard that had a number of deviations from the French original that would not have been permitted in France.
-This standard promoted the exaggeration of certain physical features at the expense of functional form, and was later adopted by The Kennel Club of Great Britain.
-In 2011, to combat the perceived deterioration of show lines of the dog, the British Pyrenean Mountain Dog breed club released a brochure with instructions to show judges not to reward glamorous, heavy-bodied, short-muzzled examples of the breed over lean and muscular examples with weatherproof coats, capable of performing their original role in high mountainous regions.
+In the early 1930s, the breed was exported to North America, where it became known as the Great Pyrenees and gained popularity in the show ring in both Canada and the United States.
+In 1935, the American Kennel Club adopted a new breed standard that differed in several respects from the French original, promoting exaggerations of certain physical traits that would not have been permitted in France.
+This standard was later adopted by The Kennel Club in Great Britain.
+Concerned about the perceived deterioration of show lines, the British Pyrenean Mountain Dog Breed Club issued a brochure in 2011 advising judges not to reward overly glamorous, heavy-bodied, short-muzzled dogs over leaner, more functional examples with weatherproof coats suited to work in mountainous regions.